-Day 9: White Temple & Hmong Hilltribe Lodge
+Day 8: White Temple & Hmong Hilltribe Lodge

 Depart Chiang Rai and take a short 30-minute drive to explore Wat Rong Khun, 'the White Temple'.
-Stop at a market to browse before lunch a local restaurant.
+Stop at a local market to browse before lunch a local restaurant.
 This afternoon is spent crossing the countryside, passing forests, farms and villages to reach the Hmong Hilltribe Lodge, where you will be guests of the Hmong community.
 The Hmong Hilltribe Lodge is made up of ten individual houses, each comprising of four separate rooms with private bathrooms, arranged around a central communal area.
 This evening, enjoy a barbecue dinner accompanied by a Hmong cultural show.
+Sightseeing today will include approximately 3 hours on foot.